JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 As for the first converter, the conversion was successful, and "Adobe's </BR>
 size error"  disappeared, but still the attack does not work at all.</BR>
 While as for the conversion to SodaPDF, I can say, after several attempts, </BR>
-that even after the hypothetical conversion the "Adobe error" remains, </BR>
+that even after the hypothetical conversion the "Adobe's size error" remains, </BR>
 although clearly you can see in the file that there was some resizing work done, </BR>
 although it would look pretty scrappy... </BR>